blackberry/Ripple-UI/README.md

     jake

-This will build ripple to the `pkg/` folder.
+This will build to the `pkg/` folder.
 In that folder there are various targets that can be used.

     jake -T